Taşkale, Karaman: History and people

 The town was used by early Christians who used the caves as effective shelter against the Roman authorities.
 The Mamazan Monastery just at the west of the town is also a cave monastery.
 After Christianity was legalized, the town probably lost its importance.
 But in the 13th century the town regained its importance as a hideaway.
 During Mongol expansion, a Turkmen tribe named Kızıl from the valley of along Atrek River (modern Turkmenistan) migrated to Taşkale.

-According to an unverified claim, the paternal side of Atatürk (founder of modern Turkey) was also a member of the Kızıl tribe.
+Some authors claimed that Mustafa Kemal Atatürk's ancestors originated from this town.
+According to this claim, Mustafa Kemal Atatürk's paternal lineage migrated from Karaman to Macedonia.
+The family, which settled in the Kodžadžik village of the Debre-i Bala district of the Monastir Province, migrated to Thessaloniki around 1830.
+However, it is also believed that Mustafa Kemal Atatürk's father, Ali Rıza Efendi, was originally from Thessaloniki.
+His ancestors left Vidin and settled in Serres, from where they settled in Thessaloniki, or perhaps they settled in Thessaloniki from Aydın/Söke.
+It has also been suggested that Ali Rıza Efendi was of Slavic or Albanian origin.

 Economy

 The main economic activity is the production of hand-made rugs.
 There are over 200 handlooms and the rugs produced in Taşkale are known as Kızıllar rugs (or sometimes Kızıllar ladiği).

-Future

-According to the Sustainable development report prepared by the Ministry of Environment and Forestry, the projected population of Taşkale in 2025 is 6000.
-The present master plan of the town is found to be insufficient for the future expansion.
-A renewed plan including tourism and marble mining facilities is proposed.